-Kazakhstan economy is particularly sensitive to changes in world oil and gas prices as Kazakhstan is producing and exporting large volumes of oil and gas.
+Kazakhstan's economy is particularly sensitive to changes in world oil and gas prices as Kazakhstan is producing and exporting large volumes of oil and gas.
 The country's economy is also significantly influenced by government spending on major infrastructure projects and various socio-economic development state programs.

-In 2020, oil prices dropped dramatically amid the consumption crisis due to the coronavirus pandemic, with the average price of Brent crude at \$ 41.73 per barrel (\$ 62.35 per barrel in 2019).
-Kazakhstan's GDP decreased by 2.6% in 2020 compared to 4.5% growth in 2019.
-In 2020, the growth of the real economy became an economic driver, amounting to 2%.
-For the service sector, the year ended with a 5.6% loss.
-Almost all real economy and certain types of services show positive growth rates:
+In 2021, oil prices increased dramatically with the average price of Brent crude at USD 70.6 per barrel (2020: USD 41.73 per barrel).
+Kazakhstan's GDP increased by 4% in 2021 compared to a 2.6% decrease in 2020.
+In 2021, the growth of the real economy became an economic driver, amounting to 2.9%.
+For the service sector, the year ended with a 5.6% gain.
+Information and communication, trade, water supply, construction, electricity supply and manufacturing industries showed high growth rates among the sectors during the reporting period (construction, information and communication, agriculture, manufacturing and education were the main drivers of the economy in 2020).